-UNLV, and the state of Nevada is having real financial problems.
-Is it smart to go to work for a company that is already cutting pay and canceling programs?
+UNLV and the state of Nevada are having real financial problems.
+Is it smart to go to work for a company that is already cutting pay and cancelling programs?
 What is next?
 More pay cuts?
 Layoffs?

 I am also thinking if this is really a job that I want to move 2000 miles away from home for.
 I have an MBA in Supply Chain Management & would like to get into that field.
 I feel that the opportunities to do this would be better back in Ohio or the surrounding states.
 Nevada has no industry other than hospitality, education & medical.

 Lastly, is the pay increase worth giving up everything I have established here in Ohio?
 I have a great family & friends here that I know I would miss dearly.

 I know that this is ultimately my decision to make, but any help or advice that you can give m would be greatly appreciated.

 Whenever somebody is considering a new job, and they themselves are raising a lot of issues about why they should not take that job, that’s normally a red flag for me.